rockstor/rockstor-doc/disk_pool_ops.rst

 -------------

 Pool related operations including creating a pool can be done from the *Pools* view.
-In the web-ui, click on the *Storage* tab to enter the main Storage view.
+In the Web-UI, click on the *Storage* tab to enter the main Storage view.
 Now click on **Pools** in the left sidebar to enter the *Pools* view.
-If there are any pools in the system, they are displayed in a table.
+If there are any pools in the system, they are displayed in a table. **Note** A pool can only be created on an empty disk.
+If there is an existing pool on a disk, a new one can't be created, unless the existing pool is removed.

 If there are a large number of pools, the table will be paginated and the current page number will be displayed below the table along with **Prev** and